bytebase/sql-review-action/README.md

           override-file-path: "<Your SQL review rules configuration file path>"
           template-id: "<SQL review rule template id>"
           database-type: "<The database type>"
-          ignore-files: "<The file list you want to ignore in this action>"
 ```

 The action will be triggered in any pull request which has SQL files changed.
 It will call the SQL review service to check if the change is valid according to the SQL review rules.